Schools & Programs

-The History of Court Reporting Education in the United States by Lynette R. Eggers, MBA, MA, CRI, CPE & Laqueta Soule, CRI, CPE
+The History of Court Reporting Education in the United States by Lynette R. Eggers, MA, CRI, CPE & Laqueta Soule, CRI, CPE

 Approved and Participating Programs

 NCRA is not an accrediting agency, but all NCRA-certified programs are accredited by agencies recognized by the U.S. government.
 Each institution's transfer of credit policy is governed by the standards of the particular agencies accrediting that institution.

 Requirements & Standards